Skip to main content

 The 4 P's of Fantasy Mapping

-Going into the afternoon session, we had a guest speaker (Adam Brown) from digital marketing agency and social enterprise Brix.
+Going into the afternoon session, we had a guest speaker from one of the digital marketing agencies come along to deliver the event.
 Personally, I found the idea of bringing in an external guest speaker to be one of the main strengths that I've found in the boot camp, as they are able to offer a diverse range of opinions on a wide range of business issues.
-And Adam was no exception - especially as the subject of the afternoon's talk was about how to do marketing for free.
+And the guest speaker was no exception - especially as the subject of the afternoon's talk was about how to do marketing for free.

 Some marketing platforms, such as TikTok, Facebook and Instagram were familiar to me, but others, such as e-commerce platform Gumroad, were completely new to me and it was interesting to get to know new marketing alternatives that could potentially help me out on my journey to developing the fantasy map business.

 Initially, it looked like this was going to be a quiet session, but I was to be proved wrong when a "comfort break" turned into some very interesting chats about how we can use social enterprise initatives to stop the culture of ableism and promote neurodiversity, in a goal to make the world of enterprise and entrepreneurship, and work in general, accessible to as many people as possible.
-This conversation reminded me of one thing that Amy said to me earlier in the day, that when I end up doing something that I am so passionate about, I can be capable of doing anything.
+This conversation reminded me of one thing that I was reminded of earlier in the day, that when I end up doing something that I am so passionate about, I can be capable of doing anything.

 As things began to quieten down approximately 30 minutes later, we would then go on to wrap up the session by recapping on the marketing elements that are needed to maintain brand engagement.
 Not long after, the day was over, and it was time to head home again, out in the beautiful hot weather.
 Boot camp over for another week.